 - white tequila – any brand will do as long as it’s light, such as Patron Silver

-- simple syrup – you can use store bought but I recommend my homemade simple syrup – delicious and cheap!
+- simple syrup – you can use a store bought bottle of simple syrup but I recommend my homemade simple syrup – delicious and cheap!

 - limes – grab a few more to slice into wheels to go at the base of each popsicle